Penge

-Penge (/pɛndʒ/) is a suburb of South East London, England, now in the London Borough of Bromley, 3.5 miles west of Bromley, 3.7 miles north east of Croydon and 7.1 miles south east of Charing Cross.
+Penge (/pɛndʒ/) is a suburb of South East London, England, now in the London Borough of Bromley, 3.5 miles west of Bromley: town centre, 3.5 miles north-east of Croydon and 6.8 miles south-east of Charing Cross.

 Etymology

-The name Penge is first attested in charter of 1067, as penceat, and in a twelfth-century copy of a charter of 957 as pænge (where the place is described as a "wood" (wudu, and in which King Eadwig gives Penge Common to the thane Lyfing).
-The name comes from the Common Brittonic words that survive in modern Welsh as pen ("head, end, summit") and coed ("woodland"), and thus it once meant "end of the wood", like a number of similar names, including Pencoed in Wales.
+The name is first attested in a charter of 1067, as Penceat.
+It derives from the Brittonic words that survive in modern Welsh as pen ("head, end, summit") and coed ("wood"), and thus means "head of the wood", like a number of similar names, including Pencoed and Penketh.
+A 12th-century copy of a charter of 957 makes mention of se wudu þe hatte Pænge, i.e. "the wood that is called Penge".

-The largest amosite mine in the world, in South Africa, was named Penge apparently because one of the British directors thought the two areas were similar in appearance.
+The largest amosite mine in the world, in South Africa, was named Penge, apparently because one of the British directors thought the two areas were similar in appearance.

 History

 Penge was once a small hamlet attached to the manor of Battersea and became independent from the manor in 1888.